back

 4. Keeping up with the technology

-Of course, nowadays it would be impossible not to mention the rise of AI in graphic design: whether it’s a logo or a social media post, many people are already using this modern technology, often as a way of avoiding the cost of professional graphic design.
+Of course, nowadays it would be impossible not to mention the rise of AI in graphic design: whether it’s a logo design or a social media post, many people are already using this modern technology, often as a way of avoiding the cost of professional graphic design.

 How to overcome this challenge?